 Music and entertainment

-The other part of the building housed a grand concert hall, with an organ custom built by prestigious organ builders William Hill and Son.
-Almost immediately, the Town Hall became a respected entertainment venue, with performers from across the world performing concerts there.
-The Russian virtuoso pianist, Sergei Rachmaninov, appeared not once but twice, in 1911 and 1939.
-Other notable performers include Dame Nellie Melba, Johann Strauss, and Sir Edward Elgar with the London Symphony Orchestra.
+Performers from across the world flocked to the Town Hall, including the Russian virtuoso pianist, Sergei Rachmaninov, who appeared not once but twice, in 1911 and 1939; Dame Nellie Melba; Johann Strauss, and Sir Edward Elgar with the London Symphony Orchestra.